 My husband is flying around the galaxy delivering gold, food, and sundries to space stations on other worlds.
 Yes, he's playing an XBox game called, Elite Dangerous.
 He wants me to learn it and play with him, but I can't bring myself to get interested — it's too much like REAL life — except that it takes place in space.
 With unsavory characters like pirates, bounty hunters, federales (galaxy police), and political factions, and work to earn money — nope, not interested.

 But lately, real life is . . . well . . .
 UNREAL!
-With world powers rattling swords, hurricanes, forest fires, predictions of a global market crash, bank failures, and countries defaulting on their debts, I can understand my husband's (or anyone's) desire to escape into a pretend-life game that he can easily leave if he chooses.
+With governments shutting down their economies because of a virus, supply chains clogged or slowing, inflation rising quickly, droughts, forest fires, and predictions of a global market crash, I can understand my husband's (or anyone's) desire to escape into a pretend-life game that he can easily leave if he chooses.

 In "real life" we don't get to choose our crises.